nexodus-io/nexodus/docs/development/design/design-discovery.md

 ### Who determines peer candidates?

-- Whether the controller determines peering matches or provides enough information about peers to the agent to determine proper candidacy is still tbd.
-Ideally, the controller is not in the process outside of peer listing updates allowing the agents to negotiate peering on the fly.
+- Whether the service determines peering matches or provides enough information about peers to the agent to determine proper candidacy is still tbd.
+Ideally, the service is not in the process outside of peer listing updates allowing the agents to negotiate peering on the fly.